stiles/presidential-elections/README.md

 - `08_output_state_symbol_maps.py.py`: Generates proportional symbol maps at the state level for each election year, saving the output as PNG files.

 ## Data Files

-## 2024 updates

-- 2024 county results use 2020 decennial population
-- 2024 county results are deduplicated by FIPS before merging
-- Percent fields (`dem_pct`, `rep_pct`) are 0–100
-- Choropleth bins use 50, 55, 60, 65, 70, 80, 100 (with an 80%+ bin)
-- Color ramps are lighter; colorbars sit at the top with no borders
-- Title is left aligned at top; source text sits bottom left
-- Layout margins are tightened to reduce whitespace
-- Cartopy is removed; maps use EPSG:5070 (CONUS Albers)

 ### 1. Population
 County population data for the respective years fetched from the Census API.